![]() |

 3) At least ten working days in advance of the interview, the Department shall serve upon or provide to the alleged father from whom child support is sought, by ordinary mail, a notice of alleged paternity and support obligation, which notice shall contain the following:

-A) the Title IV-D case name and identification number;
+A) the IV-D case name and identification number;

-B) the name and birthdate of the non-marital child;
+B) the name and birthdate of the child;

-C) that the alleged father has been identified as the biological father of the child named in the notice, and that if determined to be the child's father he will have a legal obligation to support the child;
+C) that the alleged father has been identified as the biological father of the child named in the notice, and that, if determined to be the child's father, that person will have a legal obligation to support the child;

 D) the date, time, place and purpose of the interview and that the alleged father may be represented by counsel;

-E) that the alleged father should bring specified information regarding his income and resources to the interview;
+E) that the alleged father should bring specified information regarding the alleged father's income and resources to the interview;

-F) that upon failure of the alleged father to appear for the interview, administrative paternity and support orders may be entered against him by default; and
+F) that upon failure of the alleged father to appear for the interview, administrative paternity and support orders may be entered against the alleged father by default; and

 G) that the alleged father may be ordered to pay current support and retroactive support, and to provide health insurance coverage for the child.